damask-multiphysics/DAMASK/paper.md

 The post-processing tools are centered around the HDF5 output file resulting from a DAMASK simulation.
 This flexible file format is called DADF5, short for "DAMASK HDF5" [@DiehlEtAl2017b], which allows data storage according to the FAIR principles [@WilkinsonEtAl2016].
-All data in DADF5 is enriched with metadata such as the date of creation, a human-understandable description, and the physical unit to ensure that the data is findable by humans and computers.
+All data in DADF5 is enriched with metadata, such as the date of creation, a human-understandable description, and the physical unit, to ensure that the data is findable by humans and computers.
 The `Result` class provides custom views on the hierarchical data layout of the DADF5 file for easy accesibility.
-Moreover, it provides routines the computation of derived quantities that are stored alongside with automatically created metadata in the output file.
+Moreover, it provides routines for the computation of derived quantities that are stored alongside with automatically created metadata in the output file.
 The data can be further processed within Python or exported to various file formats for analysis using third-party tools such as `DREAM.3D`, `ParaView`, or `MTEX` [@BachmannEtAl2010].
 This, together with the fact that the complete simulation setup is stored in the DADF5 file, makes it possible to re-use and re-evaluate the data.